Invite friends and family to read the obituary and add memories.

 “Well done, good and faithful servant.
 Enter into the joy of your Lord.” - Matthew 25:23

-Visitation will be held from 5:30pm-6:30pm on Friday, January 16, 2026 at Zion Baptist Church (565 E Main St Xenia), where funeral services will begin at 6:30pm with Gary Chapman officiating.
+Visitation will be held from 10:00am-11:00am on Friday, January 23, 2026 at Zion Baptist Church (565 E Main St Xenia), where funeral services will begin at 11:00am with Gary Chapman officiating.

-There will be a graveside service at 10:00am on Saturday, January 17, 2026 at Massies Creek Cemetery (2127 Tarbox Cemetery Rd, Cedarville).
+Bette will be laid to rest at Massies Creek Cemetery (2127 Tarbox Cemetery Rd, Cedarville) following the service.

-To share a memory of Bette or leave a special message for her family, please visit the Guestbook below.
+To share a memory of Bette or leave a special message for her family, please visit the Guestbook below

 Zion Baptist Church